satisfanly/OKO-configs/README.md

 Tested, ready-to-use model configurations for the **OKO OS model runner**.

 These configs are provided as working presets for different models.
-They include the recommended `llama-server` launch parameters and OKO runner settings for each model.
+They include the recommended `llama-server` parameters and OKO runner settings for each model.

+## Requirements

+These configurations are intended for the **OKO OS** https://oko.satisfanly.com.

+Model weights are not included in this repository and can be downloaded using *oko-dl* utility.

 ## Usage